 The real thing—short barrel, full-auto Uzi—is another matter.
 So is the Thompson SMG.
 They served a real purpose in house-to-house fighting.
-The semi-auto versions with 16-inch barrels are quite inferior to the shotgun for home defense and particularly to the AR-15 carbine.
-The purpose-designed 9mm carbines such as the Beretta Storm and even the High Point carbine are better choices.
+The semi-auto versions with 16-inch barrels are quite inferior to the shotgun for home defense and particularly to the AR-15 carbine or AR-15 Pistols.

 The Kel-Tec Sub 2000 dispenses with all of the problems of the semi-automatic SMG and is a neat trick compared to the best of the competing 9mm carbines.
 The SUB 2000 isn’t heavy, it has a usable trigger— perhaps I should put more emphasis on it isn’t heavy—it is a feathery-light firearm that handles quickly.

 You have to aim it carefully.
-You cannot use the figure eight tactic or the “shoot through” that were developed for fully automatic shoulder fired firearms.
+You cannot use the figure-eight tactic or the “shoot through” that was developed for fully-automatic shoulder-fired firearms.
 But it handles quickly and has a much higher hit probability than a handgun.
 On a purely personal defense basis, the 9mm carbine is more effective than any handgun based on handling and accuracy potential.
 But there is more to the equation.